PARTS AND ADVICE FOR YOUR 'OLDEN GOLDIE'

 Most engine with original thin shells that have run high enough distance to require replacement shells will usually take the next thickest without complaint.
 I've done it many times through sheer necessity.
 The thickest shells are rarely in demand.

-We have now had bearings for the GL1000 conrods manufactured by a German factory.
-For the main bearing kits for the GL1000 we have had to resort to one of the best regarded Chinese companies to get anything near a reasonable purchase price.
-This company supplies OEM bearings to the Asian car industry, so we are very comfortable wth their quality.
-Again, we are going for the mid-size shells.
+Ray has now had bearings for the GL1000 conrods manufactured by a German factory.
+For the main bearing kits for the GL1000 and GL1100 he had had to resort to one of the best regarded Chinese companies to get anything near a reasonable purchase price.
+This company supplies OEM bearings to the Asian car industry, so he is very comfortable wth their quality.
+Again, going for the mid-size shells.